Introduction

 any type) and indexes them using a key (which is in general of a simple

-type, such as int
+type, such as int or string).

-Described abstractly, a dictionary) is
+Described abstractly, a dictionary is

-- a finite collection of elements,
+- a finite collection of pair of elements (one key, one value),

 - in no particular order,